drewgrubb0/SpringREST/README.md

 * Add exception to the ExceptionHandler class
 * Exception can now be thrown cleanly

-## Running
-The Jar:
-* Double click the Jar file :)

 ## Testing
 After Building, testing can be done by running AdvertiserControllerTest:
 * Creating API request tests is as simple as using the MockMvc to perform mock operations on the controller requests.
 * Testing can also be done manually using the Swagger UI

-# Problems/Conclusion
-Some things I was unable to complete:
-* There's a problem with the applications where extra endpoints ("/api/advertiser/credit") do not work with the swagger ui.
-These endpoints work in an API Dev Environment like PostMan or even straight from the browser, but for some reason return "TypeError, Failed to Fetch" in the swagger UI.
-All attempts to remedy that have failed.
-* Integrating my in-memory database with flyway

-Some things I would like to do in the future:
-* Add flyway integration so it is not an in-memory database (would require changing the way I assign advertiser ID's)
-* Fixing the problems I was unable to solve when my knowledge of Spring Boot / REST has increased
-* Adding more endpoints or repositories to keep track of more than just advertisers

-This project gave me experience in a lot of things I had not utilized before.
-Gradle, Spring, Spring boot, Swagger, H2, Lombok, IntelliJ, Actuator, Spring-MVC and a variety of gradle plugins.
-In the future I hope to work more with these plugins and applications, and continuously grow my knowledge in Software Engineering.